raymondworkshop/old.myblog/_posts/diary/2020-01-03-daily-review.md

     - should be more open
     - improve your english

-  * you should improve your producations
+  * you should improve your pronouncation
     -

 #### 2020-04-17